-Considering buying rental properties in Wilmington?
+Considering buying rental properties in Eastern?
 Here are the basic steps:

 Step 1.
 Why Rental Properties

-Before buying rental properties in Wilmington, North Carolina, ask yourself: what is my goal with the property?
+Before buying rental properties in Eastern, NC, ask yourself: what is my goal with the property?
 Will I be renovating and reselling the property?
 Will I hold the property long term and collect rental income?
 Will I live in one of the units?
 These answers will guide you to finding your ideal purchase.

 Step 2.
 Locate the Rental Property

 There are a handful of ways to find rental properties to buy.
-First of all, you can call us at (910) 218-8138 and we can help you find what you are looking for in Wilmington.
+First of all, you can call us at (910) 218-8874 and we can help you find what you are looking for in Eastern.
 You can work with a Realtor who has access to the multiple listing service, or MLS.
 You can also find properties for sale by owner on public posting boards online.
-There are also public auctions held by cities and counties in North Carolina that frequently offer rental properties for sale, mostly due to unpaid taxes.
+There are also public auctions held by cities and counties in NC that frequently offer rental properties for sale, mostly due to unpaid taxes.
 Working with a real estate professional might be ideal if you are new to buying rental properties, they know the tips and tricks of the trade.
-You also might want to look for an area in or close to the municipality of Wilmington where the rental demands are higher, you will probably be able to ask a higher rental rate.
+You also might want to look for an area in or close to the municipality of Eastern where the rental demands are higher, you will probably be able to ask a higher rental rate.

 Step 3.
 Evaluate the Investment